SoftwareDesignLab/SBOM-in-a-Box/README.md

 > If making changes to any source code, the Docker image(s) will need to be rebuilt.
 See
 > [Building the Image](doc/README.md#building-the-image) for detailed instructions.
 See
-> [SVIP API](doc/API.md#svip-api) for detailed API usage.
+> [SBOM-in-a-Box API](doc/API.md#svip-api) for detailed API usage.

 ## Features
-SVIP has a number of unique features to support:
+SBOM-in-a-Box has a number of unique features to support:

 - **Open Source Integrated SBOM Generation:** Makes use of open source SBOM Generator Tools to generate SBOMs
 - **SBOM Generation:** Custom SBOM generation via source file and package manager file analysis